 You may be invited to a pre-admission interview to determine your suitability for the course.
 The interview may include a short literacy and numeracy assessment.

 For further details of TAFE application requirements visit the Applying and fees page.
-An application form will be available from July 2017.

 Full time students enrol in subjects worth 40 credit points each semester, with face to face classes totalling approximately 16 hours per week.
 Students are expected to undertake an equivalent amount of private study to maximise success in the course.